leexsen/SwipeSelection/README.md

 This is tweak based on <a href=https://github.com/freerunnering/SwipeSelection>SwipeSelection</a>.

-New Future
+Added
 ==========

-Add up and down gesture.
+- Support for up and down gesture.